-Nursery Overview The children have access to high-guality learning.
+The children have access to high-quality learning.
 This is achieved through direct teaching time with the whole class, small group work and targeted intervention groups, together with opportunities for sustained play-based learning through Continuous Provision (choosing time).
 We work in this way because higher level involvement occurs most often when children can pursue their own activities and have control over their own learning in an engaging, enabling environment.
 When children show high levels of involvement, that is when there is progress and development occurring - when the brain is at its most active.
 During choosing time, staff play alongside the children, extending their learning through our planned objectives as well as encouraging children to challenge their own thinking and ideas in order to be excited and inquisitive learners.

+Characteristics of Effective Learning

 The focus of the characteristics of effective learning is on how children learn rather than what they learn.
 This is based on the understanding that during their earliest years, children form attitudes about learning that will last a lifetime.
 Children who receive the right sort of support and encouragement during these years will develop characteristics conducive to a growth mind set, leading them to be creative, adventurous, resilient learners throughout their lives.
-The three Characteristics characteristics of effective teaching and learning, identified by the EYFS framework, are: of Effective Learning Playing and exploring - children investigate and experience things, and 'have a go.
+The three characteristics of effective teaching and learning, identified by the EYFS framework, are:

+Playing and exploring - children investigate and experience things, and 'have a go.

 Active learning - children concentrate, enjoy achievements and keep on trying if they encounter difficulties.

 Creating and thinking critically - children have and develop their own ideas, make links between ideas, and develop strategies for doing things.
-Autumn One Autumn Two Spring One Spring Two Summer One Change of season: Change of season: Change of season: Points of Diwali Queen's Birthday Change of season:

-Interest Autumn Bonfire Night Hanukah Christmas Winter Chinese New Year Safer Internet Day Valentine's Day Spring Shrove Tuesday World Book Day British Science Week Comic Relief Mother's Day Easter Sunday Eid Space Day Summer Queen's Jubilee Father's Day Summer Solstice Possible experiences Booktrust storytelling session A trip to the theatre Nativity performance Sparks Arts Festival A to a farm trip Easter egg hunt Eggs to chicks Sports day End of year trip Parental Involvement Parents evening Booktrust Session Christmas craft morning Parents Evening Mystery reader Mystery reader
+Advent One Advent Two Lent One Lent Two Pentecost One Pentecost Two Points of Interest Change of season: Autumn National Poetry Day Diwali Bonfire Night Remembrance Sunday Hanukkah Christmas Change of season: Winter Chinese New Year Safer Internet Day Valentine's Day Shrove Tuesday Change of season: Spring World Book Day British Science Week Mother's Day Easter Sunday Earth Day St George's Day Space Day King Charles III's Coronation Change of season: Summer Father's Day Summer Solstice Possible experiences A trip to the theatre Nativity performance Sparks Arts Festival A trip to a farm Eggs to chicks Sports day An end of year trip Parental Involvement Parents evening Christmas craft morning Book Trust Storytelling Session Parents Evening A family Easter egg hunt